-We asked nail expert Alice McColm, known as @alicemcnails on instagram, to break down the process and reveal her top tips for creating a strong base to work from when you're ready for your next set.
+We asked UK nail expert and educator Alice McColm, known as @alicemcnails on instagram, to break down the process and reveal her top tips for creating a strong base to work from when you're ready for your next set.

 Jump to: